 - Meals: included

 Each day we will make our way northwest following the coast and keys that make up the Everglades.
 Paddling into the Glades we will experience mangrove tunnels, stopping to learn the three types of mangrove and its purposes.
 We will also see an abundance of unique wildlife.
-Keeping our distance, time will be spent identifying birds, reptiles, and mammals.
-Making our way into Florida Bay and the Gulf of Mexico will give everyone time to observe the coastal make up of Florida’s sub-tropical beaches.
+Keeping our distance, our time will be spent identifying birds, reptiles, and mammals.
+Making our way into Florida Bay and the Gulf of Mexico will give everyone time to observe the coastal make up of Florida’s subtropical beaches.
 This offers us yet another unique environment with its own separate flora and fauna.
 Then we will experience the best of Florida by swimming and playing on a deserted white sand beach.
-Nights will be spent around the campfire, fishing, or just relaxing.
+We will spend nights fiswill be spent around the campfire, fishing, or just relaxing.

 Day 1 — East Cape Sabal